joao3872/Copiando_Interface_do_Google/README.md

-# Copiando Interface do Google
+# Copiando a Interface do Google

 ### Sobre o Gclone: